5upern1ce/5upern1ce/README.md

 <br/>

-> ### *"Yes, very good.
-I no longer dream, but I was once a hunter too.
+> ### *"I no longer dream, but I was once a hunter too.
 There's nothing more horrific than a hunt.
 In case you fail to realise, the things you hunt -- they're not beasts, they're people.
 One day you will see.."*
 > ### — **The Retired Hunter, Djura**